-The Telegraph recently listed reasons why lakes are better than beaches and, whilst we love a tranquil lake we thought: why choose, the Lake District and Cumbria has both!
+The Telegraph recently listed reasons why lakes are better than beaches and, whilst we love a tranquil lake, we thought: why choose, the Lake District and Cumbria have both!
 Here's our guide to some of the best seaside and lakeside destinations that you can visit in the region!

 The Solway Coast

 The Solway Coast Area of Outstanding Natural Beauty is well-deserving of the title!
 Stretching from Maryport all the way north to the border of Scotland, it is full of beautiful sites, wildlife, and lots to do.
 Explore the aquarium, go-karting, and climbing wall in Maryport; enjoy a round of golf in Silloth; visit one of the many nature reserves, or simply treat yourself to some fish 'n' chips whilst watching a beautiful sunset!

 Whatever you do, discover your perfect holiday cottage on the Solway Coast.

 England's longest lake and perhaps the Lake District's most popular, Windermere is a hub of activity and a paragon of beauty.
 Whether you choose to stay in bustling Bowness-on-Windermere with its shops, water sports, and Beatrix Potter connections; Ambleside with its quaint buildings and wonderful restaurants; or in quieter areas such as Newby Bridge, you'll be blown away by the stunning surroundings and the activities on offer!

 Take a look at our holiday cottages in Windermere and Ambleside.